 Skip to content Skip to sidebar Skip to footer

-Spatter effect in the finishing is already very well known and widely used.
-The spatter finishing effect is used to make antique effect or to make special looked finish.
+Spatter effect is the small drops of liquid on the finishing surface.
+The spatter finishing effect is used to make an antique effect or to make a special-looking finish.
 The spatter effect in the antique finishing is used to mimic the dirt splattered from the insect, stain, or other small impurities.
-It is usually made with dark brown or black color stain to make more antique looked to the finishing.
-The spatter also can be used to produce a special effect finish.
-The spatter on the paint finish, with many different color stain can make a special finish looked that bring to the dynamic and life looked.
+It is usually made with a dark brown or black color stain to add an antique look to the finishing.
+The spatter can also be used to produce a special effect finish.
+The spatter on the paint finish, with many different color stains, can make a special finish look that brings to the dynamic and life look.

 How to make the spatter effect.

 Spatter is made with stain application.
-The stain is applied in special way to make splash color on the surface.
-Spatter is usually applied on the sealer or top coat, when thick finish layer is already built.
+The stain is applied in a special way to make splash color on the surface.
+Spatter is usually applied over the sealer or top coat when a thick finish layer is already built.
 Spatter can be applied either at the transparent color or solid color finish.
 Spatter must be quite a contrast with the finishing color to get visible effects.

-The spatter can be made with some different way, the principle is the stain must be splashed or sprinkle to the surface.
+The spatter can be made in some different way; the principle is that the stain must be splashed or sprinkled on the surface.
 It can be made with the brush or spray gun.

 brush to make spatter